Shavkat Mirziyoyev: Regional policy

+Afghanistan

 Mirziyoyev has also taken an important role in Afghanistan by offering to host peace talks between the government and the Taliban since March 2018.
 During the week of 6–10 August 2018, a Taliban delegation visited Tashkent, at the request of Mirziyoyev, to discuss issues including transport, power and peace in Afghanistan.
 Mirziyoyev attended the Vibrant Gujarat international investment summit as a key guest, being the first Central Asian leader to participate as a partner in the summit.
 In early 2019, it was announced that Mirziyoyev planned to visit 36 countries in official visits throughout the year.